carlottostromstedt/carlottostromstedt.github.io/presentations/security_schulung/presentation_en.md

 Exploiting security vulnerabilities in the browser or plugins to inject malicious code.

 <!--
+So drive by downloads are downloads done in a drive by, well for browsing it would just be visiting a home page

+Leveraging javascript

 Unnoticed infection, propagation of viruses, trojans, or ransomware.
 -->